brntb/Amazing-Numbers/README.md

   * the first parameter represents a starting number;
   * the second parameter shows how many consecutive numbers are to be printed;
 - two natural numbers and properties to search for;
+- a property preceded by minus must not be present in numbers;
 - separate the parameters with one space;
 - enter 0 to exit.